UX-UI-Design-Lab/DH199/README.md

 [Syllabus](#)- still working on the schedule

 ## Meetings + Weekly Schedule
 Wed.
 6-8pm online communication unless a different communication time is individually scheduled in the beginning of the quarter.
-We will use [Zoom, https://ucla.zoom.us/j/7683246307](https://ucla.zoom.us/j/7683246307) or Discord.
+We will use Zoom or Discord.